 About Eating Disorders

 Eating disorders are complex conditions that emerge from biological, psychological, and social factors.
-While eating disorders manifest themselves in symptoms related to disordered eating and body image concerns, they are about more than food, shape, or weight.
-They often are used to help regulate painful emotions, decrease anxiety, cope, and feel in control.
+While eating disorders manifest themselves in symptoms related to disordered eating and body image concerns, they are about more than food, body shape or weight.
+Eating disorders are often are used to help regulate painful emotions, decrease anxiety, cope, and feel in control.

 Over time, eating disorders can damage self-esteem and body-esteem and lead to mental and physical health complications, chronic illness, disability, and poor quality of life.
-Eating disorders have the highest death rate of any psychiatric illness.
+Outside of opioid dependence, eating disorders have the highest death rate of any psychiatric illness.

 • Restriction of food intake leading to a significantly low body weight